THE ORIGIN OF WRITING - Onyeji Nnaji

 Origin of Writing

-The first time, in my childhood, I involved myself with the western education, we were made to know the issues connected with the pharaohs of the ancient Egypt; their mystic strength which was not comparable to that of any other nation as we were told, their enslavement of the Israelites and their earlier involvement with scripted art (even when our teacher could not tell of the nature writing Egypt had had in those promising days of her civilization), it was apparent – not only to me but all of us, students – that Egypt holds the history of writing in he world.
-In the later days, I heard about the form of writing that flourished in the ancient Babylonia society, known Coneiform my thought began to change a little.
+The first time, in my childhood, I involved myself with the western education, we were made to know the issues connected with the pharaohs of the ancient Egypt; their mystic strength which was not comparable to that of any other nation as we were told, their enslavement of the Israelites and their earlier involvement with scripted art (even when our teacher could not tell of the nature writing Egypt had had in those promising days of her civilization), it was apparent – not only to me but all of us, students – that Egypt holds the history of writing in the world.
+In the later days, I heard about the form of writing that flourished in the ancient Babylonia society, known as Coneiform, my thought began to change a little.

 Yet, with the dominance of English language which overshadowed every other languages in Nigeria (spoken or written), my idea of this history began to change gradually.
-I thought that what may be regarded as the mother of script would be the English language since its studies reveals the presence of the lexicon of many other languages.
+I thought that what may be regarded as the mother of script would be the English language since its studyreveals the presence of the lexicon of many other languages.
 Unfortunately, research proved me wrong.
 From the book entitled, Before the Pyramids, Emily Teeter made the following observation,

 The world’s earliest known writing systems emerged at more or less the same time, around 3300 BC, in Egypt and Mesopotamia (today’s Iraq).
 At that time, both societies reached out far beyond their borders through overland and maritime trade networks, forming common frontiers of exchange around the Levantine coast and the shores of Arabian Peninsula (P.99).